 Despatch Boxes

-Learn about the function, design and history of the Despatch Boxes – the 2 wooden chests that sit on the central table in the House of Representatives – with this fact sheet.
+This fact sheet explores the function, design and history of the Despatch Boxes that sit on the central table in the House of Representatives.

 A House of Representatives Despatch Box.